edmer6256/k8s-HA-Multi-Master-Node/README.md

 ## Join other nodes to the cluster (k8s-master2 & k8s-worker1, k8s-worker2)
 > Use the respective kubeadm join commands you copied from the output of kubeadm init command on the first master.

-> IMPORTANT: You also need to pass --apiserver-advertise-address to the join command when you join the other master node.

 ## Downloading kube config to your local machine
 On your host machine
 ```